Warehouse accident claims

 Our table below is a guide to the amounts of compensation you may receive if you’ve been injured at work.
 These amounts are based on a combination of case law, our previous claims, and the Judicial College Guidelines.

-These amounts do not include additional compensation you may be able to claim for your out of pocket expenses.
+These amounts do not include the additional compensation you may be able to claim for your out of pocket expenses.

 Speak with our accident at work solicitors for more information and to find out how much you might be entitled to claim for your injury.

-Compensation amounts for factory and warehouse accident claims
+Compensation amounts for warehouse accident claims

 Part of body | Severity of injury | Amount of compensation | Types of injuries |